 Clustering uses specific hardware and software to join multiple systems together to function as a single system and provide an automatic failover solution.
-If one of the clustered systems (also known as a cluster node) fails, resources running on the failed system are moved (or failed over) to one or more systems in the cluster by the Microsoft[®] Cluster Service (MSCS) software.
-MSCS is the failover software component in specific versions of the Microsoft Windows[®] operating system.
+If one of the clustered systems (also known as cluster nodes, or nodes) fails, resources running on the failed system are moved (or failed over) to one or more systems in the cluster by the Microsoft® Cluster Service (MSCS) software.
+MSCS is the failover software component in specific versions of the Windows[®] operating system.

 When the failed system is repaired and brought back online, resources automatically transfer back (or fail back) to the repaired system or remain on the failover system, depending on how MSCS is configured.
-For more information, see "Failover and Failback Capabilities" in "Using Microsoft Cluster Service (MSCS)".
+For more information, see "Configuring Active and Passive Cluster Nodes" on page 96.